akueisara/simple-todo-app/README.md

 * Todo: When the screen is rotated, the activity is killed and restarted.
 I'm currently trying to avoid that
 * Todo: Need people to use the app and provide feedback
-* Todo: Decide if the title of the item whose status is done should be another color instead of gray after users provide feedback

 ## License